Shock Team Protocols with Dr. Truesdell and Dr. Tehrani

-Alexander Truesdell, MD, FACC, FSCAI, FSVM and Benham Tehrani, MD, interventional cardiologists at INOVA Heart and Vascular Institute, discuss their experience in adopting shock team protocols that have had a dramatic effect on survival and native heart recovery at their institution.
+Alexander Truesdell, MD, FACC, FSCAI, FSVM and Behnam Tehrani, MD, FSCAI, Medical Director, Cardiac Catheterization Laboratories at INOVA Heart and Vascular Institute, discuss their experience in adopting shock team protocols that have had a dramatic effect on survival and native heart recovery at their institution.

 “Can anyone do it?
 Absolutely!” answers Dr. Truesdell in response to whether other hospital can replicate the extraordinary results seen at INOVA with the implementation of shock team protocols.
 Dr. Truesdell explains that implementing shock team protocols isn’t as labor intensive as one may think and doesn’t require a big infrastructure build.
 He emphasizes that it involves stepping up communication among people who are already there and doing their jobs.
 It also involves implementing small behavior changes that entail doing the right things earlier for the benefit of patients rather than scrambling later.
 The key challenge, Dr. Truesdell notes, is sustainability, which involves retraining and focusing on success to keep the whole team inspired.